xiaoylu/leetcode_category/BinarySearch/Readme.md

   return l
 ```

-Binary search is a universal treatment for monotonic functions.
-The KEY is to identify the monotonic natural of the solution of these problems.
+Binary search is a universal treatment for problems with **monotonic solutions**.
+The KEY is to identify the monotonic natural of these problems.
 Usually, if the solution is among a ordered list, the answer would be `Yes` before a certain number and `N` after a certain number.
 And you job to find the last `Y` or the first `N`.
 ```
 1 2 3 4 5 6 7
 Y Y Y N N N N
 ```
 It is usually fast to check the correctness of your solution.
 So you can binary-search the solution, if wrong, just jump to the middle one.

+**"410.
+Split Array Largest Sum"**: given the largest sum, you can check if spliting the array into k subarrays are possible in `O(n)` time.

+**"786.
+K-th Smallest Prime Fraction"**: given the smallest prime fraction, you can check if there are `K` pairs whose prime fraction is smaller than the given value in `O(n)` time.

+**"373.
+Find K Pairs with Smallest Sums"**: given the smallest sum, you can check if there are `K` pairs whose sum is smaller in `O(n)` time.

+Other problems:
-* "Minimize Max Distance to Gas Station"
+* LC774 Minimize Max Distance to Gas Station
+* LC378 Kth Smallest Element in a Sorted Matrix
+* LC668 Kth Smallest Number in Multiplication Table
-* "Find K-th Smallest Pair Distance"
+* LC719 Find K-th Smallest Pair Distance
-* "K-th Smallest Prime Fraction"